Accessibility Tools

 Who does the actual injection in your clinic?

-All injections are done by Dr. Prodromos or another appropriate board-certified specialist.
+All joint (e.g., knee, shoulder) injections are performed by Dr. Prodromos or another appropriate board-certified specialist.
 We do not have mid-level practitioners performing the injections as is the case at many clinics.
+Dr. Kenneth Candido MD, a world-renowned pain specialist from Chicago, performs our back injections in Antigua.

 Do you use sedation or medications?

-None are used, none are needed.
+None are generally used, none are needed.
 In fact, we avoid them to eliminate possible medication side effects.
+However, sedation is available if needed.

 Are the injections painful?

 Injections in joints have some discomfort but it is minimal and usually far less than patients expect.
 Many patients are often surprised that the injection has been completed so easily.
 IV injections have no pain or other side effects in general.
-Occasionally a patient will feel transiently flushed or lightheaded.
+Occasionally a patient will feel transiently flushed or lightheaded or have a mild transient headache.

 Side Effects